HISTORY

 Robert Quade

-2000, began his association with DRA, working with projects
+2000.
+He began his association with DRA working with

-relating to Indian Health Programs.
-He brings to the
+projects relating to Indian Health Programs.
+He brought to the

 team strengths in economic and quantitative analysis,